JoGHu/SDR/README.md

 *Output*

-- lambda - eigenvalues of the SIR matrix
+- lambda - eigenvalues of the SAVE matrix
-- gamma - matrix containing the desired number of SIR directions
+- gamma - matrix containing the desired number of SAVE directions

 ## Miscellaneous
 ### GetSDRDirs Function